G-Kavinesh/retailrover/README.md

 ## 📖 Description

 💻 A major college project where we built a cross platform POS System on Electron.
-You can checkout the team and progress report in the documents branch.

 ## ✨ Features